liushuping/Web-Security-Examples/README.md

 ## Hands-on exercises
 ### Basic authentication
-Firstly, view and run the demo web application project.
+Firstly, view and run the demo web application project
-1. From terminal (cmd on Windows), navigate to authentication/basic folder.
+ 1. From terminal (cmd on Windows), navigate to authentication/basic folder
-2. Type `code .` from terminal to open the project.
+ 2. Type `code .` from terminal to open the project
-3. Type `dotnet run` from terminal to run the web application.
+ 3. Type `dotnet run` from terminal to run the web application
-4. From Chrome browser, enter http://localhost:5000/books.
+ 4. From Chrome browser, enter http://localhost:5000/books
-5. A list of books (in JSON format) will be displayed in browser.
+ 5. A list of books (in JSON format) will be displayed in browser

 There is no authentication check in the API (http://localhost:5000/books), Now add basic authentication for it:
  1.